NavyaG-lab/Tech-writer/how-tos/itaipu/migrate-sparkop-to-subproject.md

 4. You can double-check this document quickly to ensure you haven't forgotten anything.
 Especially the adding of ops and bundles to the `package` files.

+**NOTE**: We are talking about running your subproject tests here.
+Don't run the entire itaipu test, because then you are back to the problems with time and memory.
+You shouldn't have to run itaipu main project tests for local dev anymore!

+**How to run tests?**

+You have two options:
+* Go to the respective files in intellij and click on the green buttons next to the tests.
+(In `it` folders this sometimes does only work once you declare the `it/scala` folder a test folder for intellij.
+Right-click on it > chose `mark folder as` > chose `test sources root`.
+Then the green run buttons next to tests should appear)
+* From the itaipu root folder in your terminal, run `sbt "; project [your-project-name-with-dashes]; test; it:test"`

 If this works, you can push your PR.
-If the integration tests in itaipu work, you should be good.
+If the integration tests in itaipu work on the CICD during the PR you should be good to merge.

 ## FAQ/ frequent problems